Azure-Samples/azure-search-performance-testing/README.md

 ![Azure DevOps new project](./docs/img/devops_project.jpg)

-In repos tab, you will get a warning saying that the repo is empty.
+In the "Repos" tab, you will get a warning saying that the repo is empty.
 Just click on "Import a repository", then on the Clone URL copy this url: https://github.com/ignaciofls/jmeter-aci-terraform

 ![Import this code by cloning the repo](./docs/img/import_repo.jpg)